RijulT/examples/csvfileloader/readme.md

 DESCRIPTION
 -----------
-This utility application can load multiple CSV files into a Falknroy datastream starting from a root directory and navigating down to all the leave files.
+This utility application can load multiple CSV files into a Falkonry datastream starting from a root directory and navigating down to all the leave files.
 Files to be loaded can be filtered by specifying a file filter such as 'the\*files.csv'.
 The utility will create a datastream if one does not exist that matches the name passed to it.

 REQUIREMENTS
 ------------